vlandeiro/yamlett/README.md

 Once again, let&rsquo;s call `run.data` and see what information we stored:

-    {'_id': '8cdbabae6c4441f9bf9aae02f09033f9',
+    {'_id': 'b7736c7b3cc3439ca379e3e6a2b6d9b8',
-     '_yamlett': {'created_at': datetime.datetime(2020, 12, 5, 21, 35, 11, 542000),
+     '_yamlett': {'created_at': datetime.datetime(2020, 12, 5, 22, 43, 2, 446000),
-                  'last_modified_at': datetime.datetime(2020, 12, 5, 21, 35, 11, 621000)},
+                  'last_modified_at': datetime.datetime(2020, 12, 5, 22, 43, 2, 529000)},
      'data': {'n_features': 150, 'n_observations': 4},
      'metrics': {'f1_score': 0.9599839935974389},
+     'model': {'class': 'LogisticRegression',
-     'model': {'metadata': {'C': 0.1,
+               'params': {'C': 0.1,
-                            'class': 'LogisticRegression',
                           'class_weight': None,
                           'dual': False,
                           'fit_intercept': True,
                           'intercept_scaling': 1,
                           'l1_ratio': None,
                           'max_iter': 200,
                           'multi_class': 'auto',
                           'n_jobs': None,
                           'penalty': 'l2',
                           'random_state': None,
                           'solver': 'lbfgs',
                           'tol': 0.0001,
                           'verbose': 0,
                           'warm_start': False}}}

 The run information is now stored in a document that can be easily parsed based on its structure.
+The top level keys of the document are `data`, `metrics`, and `model` and we think it is easier to find information this way than with long keys in a flat dictionary.
+You may want to look at all the metrics for a given run using `run.data["metrics"]` and that&rsquo;s easy to do with `yamlett`.

+    {'f1_score': 0.9599839935974389}

 Note that `yamlett` does not enforce the document hierarchy so you are free to organize your run data as you see fit.
 Additionally, because `yamlett` is built on top of MongoDB, you can query runs in an `Experiment` using `find` or `aggregate`.
 For instance, we could retrieve all runs in the default experiment for which:

 1.  the model was fit with bias term
 2.  on a dataset with at least 3000 data points